 Samantha is a partner and head of the children law team, advising clients on all aspects of children law.
 She is experienced in assisting a range of clients including vulnerable adults and children and handles cases in an empathetic yet practical manner.

 Samantha has Higher Courts (Civil Proceedings) advocacy rights and is an experienced advocate, representing children, parents and family members in court.
-She is a Resolution trained mediator and is committed to helping clients match the legal process best suited to their needs, avoiding court proceedings where that is possible.
+She is a member of the Law Society’s Children Panel (since 1998) and is a Resolution accredited specialist (in public law and adoption).
+She trained as a Resolution mediator and is committed to helping clients match the legal process best suited to their needs, avoiding court proceedings where that is possible.

 In Chambers UK (2019) Samantha is described by one source as "top of the tree."
 Another source notes that "She is exceptionally knowledgeable in all areas of children law, and applies that knowledge with great analytical skill".
 She specialises in children issues such as declaration of parentage, surrogacy, and both domestic and international adoption.
 Interviewees praise her "extremely good judgement" and note that "she has this wonderful combination of being both forceful and flexible".

 Samantha is ranked as a leading individual in The Legal 500 (2019) and described as a "brilliant children’s lawyer whose ‘knowledge is second to none".

 She is experienced in assisting clients at all stages of the case, from initial advice (often in emergency situations) to representation in Court, undertaking her own advocacy in many cases.

 Samantha is a member of Resolution’s Legal Aid Committee and she provides training on children law issues for Resolution.
 She is a member of the Association of Lawyers for Children and speaks at the annual conference on legal aid issues.